dhs-sc/sc-campaign/README.md

 ### How to add new entry

 - Update [Student-Data CSV files](https://github.com/dhs-sc/sc-campaign/data-processing/data-files) with a new entry
-- Add in the corresponding [images/thumbnails](https://github.com/dhs-sc/sc-campaign/assets/img/student-data) and [videos](https://github.com/dhs-sc/sc-campaign/assets/vid)
+- Add in the corresponding image/video files in the [/thumbnails](https://github.com/dhs-sc/sc-campaign/assets/thumbnails) and [/modals](https://github.com/dhs-sc/sc-campaign/assets/modals) folders.
 - Run the following command in your terminal `python3 data-processing/data-processing.py ./data-files/ ../assets/json/` on the same folder level as this README.md file.
   - Note:exclamation:: you need to have [python 3](https://www.python.org/downloads/) installed before running the above command.